kevinkchen1/Personalized-Supplement-Recommender/docs/workflow_overview.md

 3. Supervisor loops — calls specialists one at a time, reads their results+question+patient profile, decides next step
 4. Each specialist runs DB query, writes a compact summary back to state
 5. Supervisor routes to `synthesize` when all relevant specialists have run
-6. Synthesis (pending) generates the final answer from all specialist findings
+6. Synthesis generates the final answer from all specialist findings

 ---

-## Agents, Hybrid Nodes, and Tools
+## Agents and Tools

 See → [Agents & Tools Reference](agents_and_tools.md) for full detail on each.